StereoKit/StereoKit-Docs/docs/preview/StereoKit-docs-API.md

 - `static float Renderer.FOV` — Only works for 2D windowed modes!
 This updates the camera's projection matrix with a new vertical field of view.
 This value only affects perspective mode projection, which is the default projection mode.
 - `static bool Renderer.HasCaptureFilter` — This tells if CaptureFilter has been overridden to a specific value via `Renderer.OverrideCaptureFilter`.
 - `static RenderLayer Renderer.LayerFilter` — By default, StereoKit renders all first-person layers.
 This is a bit flag that allows you to change which layers StereoKit renders for the primary viewpoint.
 To change what layers a visual is on, use a Draw method that includes a RenderLayer as a parameter.
 - `static int Renderer.Multisample` — Allows you to set the multisample (MSAA) level of the render surface.
-Valid values are 1, 2, 4, 8, 16, though some OpenXR runtimes may clamp this to lower values.
-Note that while this can greatly smooth out edges, it also greatly increases RAM usage and fill rate, so use it sparingly.
-Only works in XR mode.
+Valid values are 1, 2, 4, and 8, though this is clamped to what the GPU actually supports.
+Note that while this can greatly smooth out edges, it also increases RAM usage and fill rate.
+How much it costs depends a lot on the GPU!
+Tiled renderers, like the mobile chips in most standalone XR headsets, resolve MSAA in tile memory, which makes it nearly free.
+Desktop GPUs instead pay memory bandwidth for the multisampled surface and for resolving it, so MSAA is far more expensive there, especially at high resolutions.
+A value of 1 skips the multisampled surface entirely.
 If known in advance, set this via SKSettings in initialization.
 This is a _very_ costly change to make.
+Defaults to 4.
 - `static float Renderer.OrthoSize` — This sets the size of the orthographic projection's viewport.
 You can use this feature to zoom in and out of the scene.
 This value only affects orthographic mode projection, which is only available in 2D window modes.
 - `static Projection Renderer.Projection` — For flatscreen applications only!
 This allows you to change the camera projection between perspective and orthographic projection.
 This may be of interest for some category of UI work, but is generally a niche piece of functionality.
 Swapping between perspective and orthographic will also switch the clipping planes and field of view to the values associated with that mode.
 See `SetClip`/`SetFov` for perspective, and `SetOrthoClip`/`SetOrthoSize` for orthographic.
 - `static float Renderer.Scaling` — OpenXR has a recommended default for the main render surface, this variable allows you to set SK's surface to a multiple of the recommended size.
 Note that the final resolution may also be clamped or quantized.
 Only works in XR mode.
 If known in advance, set this via SKSettings in initialization.
 This is a _very_ costly change to make.
 Consider if ViewportScaling will work for you instead, and prefer that.